 St. Stephens Cathedral

 This cathedral built in the early 16th Century sits on a site where a church has been since the 12th.
 Entry is free but you have to pay to go upstairs to the Treasury.
 You can pay more to climb the 343 stairs to the top of the south tower or take a lift to the top of the south one.
-From either, you will get a closer look at the wonderfully coloured cathedral roof.
+From either, you will get a closer look at the wonderfully colored cathedral roof.

-Vienna has wide range of museums; there is actually a museum quarter.
+Vienna has a wide range of museums; there is actually a museum quarter.
 The ones you decide to see will depend on your personal interests.

 Albertina – free with Vienna Pass